fractalsoftware/random-avatar-generator/README.md

 ### renderMethod

-As each enabled position within the svg output can be rendered independently, the API allows the selection of the way it will be draw.
-By default, it will use a simple `square` but also is available a `circle` method within the library.
+As each enabled position within the SVG output can be rendered independently, the API allows the selection of the way it will be draw.
+There are defined two methods for this property: `square` (default) and `circle`.
 But also it's possible to extend it defining a custom callback that must output a string with a valid SVG path.

 This is an example of a custom callback that can be used in this parameter: